arm-hpc-user-group/Cloud-HPC-Hackathon-2021/README.md

 ## Resources

 ### Hardware
 This event will take place on virtual clusters hosted on AWS.
 The main focus will be the Arm based Graviton2 instances.
-You will have a cluster of the 64-core (C6g.16xlarge) nodes.
+You will have a cluster of the 64-core (C6gn.16xlarge) nodes, with enhanced (EFA) networking.
-However, teams will also have access to the enhanced network (EFA) variant (C6gn.16xlarge) and Intel based clusters (C5n.18xlarge) – for performance comparisons and validation purposes.
+Teams will also have access to an Intel based clusters (C5n.18xlarge) – for performance comparisons and validation purposes.

 ### Software